pr3d4t0r/sopel_ai/README.md

 `export PERPLEXITY_API_KEY="pplx-2a45baaf"`

-Or use the `.env` file to store this and other secretes.
+Or use the `.env` file to store this and other secrets.
 The underlying PerplexiPy module uses `dotenv` package for secrets resolution.